NicolasMoonlight/NicolasMoonlight/README.md

 Hello there! 💡

-Noctious here, a gamer who loves photography, but is getting more and more into programming...
+Noctious here, a gamer who loves po... por... photography, but is getting more and more into programming...

 I write shitty code (I know)